cpalmer-ios/portfolio/DNS_SETUP.md

 2. **Check CNAME Format**: Make sure it contains ONLY your domain name with no trailing spaces
 3. **Confirm IPs**: GitHub occasionally updates their IPs, check their docs for the latest ones
 4. **Domain Provider Restrictions**: Some providers have special requirements for apex domains
-5. **Try Alternate Name**: If web-dek.uk doesn't work, try www.web-dek.uk as your primary domain
+5. **Try Alternate Name**: If web-dev.uk doesn't work, try www.web-dev.uk as your primary domain

 ## Additional Resources